What does “blogging” mean today?

 WordPress certainly had all of them when it started out in 2003.
 Indeed, WordPress’ pingback feature was a game changer that eventually won over the competition to some extent.
 This feature allowed blogs to connect with other blogs almost automatically.

 Over the last 20 years, blogging has undergone many major changes.
-Most took place gradually, some were fast-paced paradigm shifts but all of them had major impact on the publishing habits of millions of people.
+Most took place gradually, and some were fast-paced paradigm shifts but all of them had a major impact on the publishing habits of millions of people.

 Many new types of blogging soon appeared: